sabelosiba/Data-Analytics/README.md

 | slow when querying large amounts of data and slow down transactional processes   |  faster and dont interfere with any processes            |

   - Data lake - designed to capture raw data - made for large amounts of data
-  - Star schema facilitate analytical processing, denormalized to improve read perfomance over large data
+  - Star schema facilitate analytical processing, denormalized to improve read perfomance over large data,simple queries, data from OLTP into star create large data duplication so consume more space, DM use star
-  - snownflake
+  - snownflake - less denormalized,  complex query as tables grows, more complex, less storage, DW use snowflake

   ### Dimensionality
   - refers to the number of attributes a table has.